Monitor Your Health Near Existing Kahuku Wind Farm:

 April – November Turbines are required to be off at night to protect bats when wind speed is less than 5 meters/second (11 mph) – Starting December 1, the turbines can be on all night even at the low wind speeds.
 Low-frequency sound increases with wind turbine power output (power output increases with increasing wind speed).
-The best weather station to assess wind speed at both wind farms is the weather station at the James Campbell National Wildlife Refuge by clicking Daily Summary (and viewing the current and previous day) at: https://raws.dri.edu/cgi-bin/rawMAIN.pl?hiHKII
+The best weather station to assess wind speed at both wind farms is the weather station at the James Campbell National Wildlife Refuge by clicking Daily Summary (and viewing the current and previous day) at either Mesowest, Kii weather station or https://raws.dri.edu/cgi-bin/rawMAIN.pl?hiHKII

 If you find the current wind turbines have affected your health, send confidential health information to: email@example.com

-To inform the November 22, 2019, hearing about Na Pua Makani Wind Farm, send general (not confidential) information about effects the current smaller turbines have to you to PUC.email@example.com and CC: firstname.lastname@example.org Subject: Docket # 2013-0423 (the Na Pua docket number).
+To inform the November 22, 2019, hearing about Na Pua Makani Wind Farm, send general (not confidential – confidentiality will be voided as ‘litigation’ progresses) information about effects the current smaller turbines have to you to PUC.firstname.lastname@example.org and CC: email@example.com Subject: Docket # 2013-0423 (the Na Pua docket number).